chizzletaz/BakeAndBinge/README.md

 ### **Developer stories**
 *Admin/site owner:*
 - As a site owner, I want to promote certain baking tools, in order to increase commission on the sales.
-- As a site owner, I want to be able to have access to all recipes and the option to manage them. —> admin functionality.
+- As a site owner, I want to be able to have access to the recipes categories and the option to manage them. —> admin functionality.
 - As a site owner, I want users to register and login, before they can add, edit or delete their recipes. —> register/login functionality.
 - As a site owner, I want to give the user a pleasant site experience, so they will come back another time.